 - Consider light colored fabric as well (although this is a personal preference).

 Sometimes we wear shorts during shorter hikes or if we know that the trail is clear and well maintained.

-Where we live (now) in Oklahoma, during the summer, there are a lot of bugs, and we always want to protect our skin from bugs (mosquitos and ticks) while hiking in the south.
+Where we live (now) in Oklahoma, during the summer, there are a lot of bugs, and we always want to protect our skin from bugs (mosquitos and ticks) while hiking in the South.
 The foliage along the trails tends to be thick hiking in the Ozark and Ouachita Mountains, too, so we also enjoy lightweight and quick-drying long sleeve shirts and pants in the summer.
-We also tend to hike with long pants and boots if we ever encounter a snake.
+We also tend to hike with long pants and boots in case we ever encounter a snake.